chr15m/phpbb-json-auth/phpbb-json-auth/README.txt

 1. Put auth_json.php inside your phpBB installation, under includes/auth.
 This can be a symlink to the file in this project.

+2. Make sure your site has a JSON authentication info URL like the one in the django-example-view.py

+3. Log into phpBB as administrator and fill in the fields for json auth in the authentication panel.

-2. Customise login_body.html to point the login and signup links at the right place, and include it in your style templates.
+4. Customise login_body.html to point the login and signup links at the right place, and include it in your style templates.
 This will redirect a normal user to your login page.

-3. Make sure your site has a JSON authentication info URL like the one in the django-example-view.py